cameronmcnz/cameronmcnz/kubernetes/_posts/2021-02-03-monoliths-or-microservices-comparison.md

 ---
 layout: default
 author: Cameron McKenzie
-title: How do monolights and microservices compare?
+title: How do monoliths and microservices compare?
 blurb: Here are a couple of diagrams that are supposed to make monolights look bad.
 I think they do the opposite.

 ---